MrJ-v2-718/LokkesLair/README.md

-Lokkes Lair is my documented exploration of CTFs.
+Lokke's Lair is my documented exploration of CTFs.